 She has had a broad range of experience serving clients in a variety of industries including waste management, pharmaceutical, technology, and diversified products.

-Prof Sagadevan G. Mundree - Centre for Tropical Crops and Biocommodities, Institute for Future Environments, Queensland University of Technology
+Sagadevan G. Mundree - Centre for Tropical Crops and Biocommodities, Institute for Future Environments, Queensland University of Technology

 Sagadevan Mundree was appointed Director of the Centre for Tropical Crops and Biocommodities (CTCB) at Queensland University of Technology in January 2016.
 Prior to that, Sagadevan was Deputy Director of the CTCB for 5 years.
 He leads a research Team that is focused on making crops more resilient to environmental stresses such as drought and salinity and more nutritious.
 Prior to joining QUT, he was a Senior Executive in the Queensland Department of Primary Industries and Fisheries (QPIF) where he led a Team that was responsible for QPIF’s Investments in Research, Development and Extension in all the primary industries of Queensland.
 Sagadevan is a former academic from the University of Cape Town and served as Chief Executive Officer of South Africa’s National Innovation Centre for Agricultural Biotechnology.
 He holds a PhD in Molecular and Cell Biology, which he completed at Auburn University (USA) on a Fulbright Scholarship, an MBA from the University of Cape Town and recently became a Senior Executive Fellow of the Harvard Kennedy School.
 Sagadevan is a member of the South African Academy of Science and served on the National Biotechnology Advisory Council.

-Mrs. Clare Blain - Acting Chief Executive Officer
+Clare Blain - Chief Executive Officer

+Clare has worked with Life Sciences Queensland (LSQ) since its inception in 2011 and now represents the organisation’s Members in her role as Chief Executive Officer.
 Previously Chief Operating Officer and Operations Manager at LSQ, Clare is passionate about highlighting the integral role life science innovation plays in Queensland’s diverse economy.

 Prior to joining LSQ, Clare was Marketing Manager at Queensland Clinical Trials Network where she played a key role in positioning the organisation as the primary point of contact for preclinical and clinical research in Australia.
 As a result, she successfully identified and connected a range of sponsors with members, including research institutions, hospitals, clinical research organisations and other life science service providers.